simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

   * it feels kinda dirty and cheating to do things back at GGeo level like that

 * perhaps could add extra_bnd.npy at QBnd level ?
+DONE THIS

   * actually starting from a simple Geant4 geometry and doing a conversion on it is the cleanest way if want to compare the simple simulation with Geant4 anyhow

-  * also Yuxiang needs an example like that too

   * YES: but having a shortcut way to add simple boundaries also useful, as that just needs some interesting NP gymastics to load the base bnd and create a compatibly shaped 5D array